 Once you have added entries to these content types, publish them on your environment.
-In our example, we have published the on the "development" environment.
+In our example, we have published them on the “development” environment.

 Working with the Code

 Before we implement RSS, let's discuss the sample code and what it holds.
-So based on that, you can create your own code for your website and add the RSS functionality as required.
+Based on this, create your own code for your website and add the RSS functionality as required.

 - Open the downloaded code in any code editor of your choice.
 The downloaded code will look similar to the following:

-- To get the UIDs of the content types and entries, open the entry, locate the Entry Information section on the right, you will see the UID of content type and entry as shown below:
+- To get the UIDs of the content types and entries, open the entry, click on the “i” on the right that will open the Entry Information modal, and you will see the UID of content type and entry as shown below: